sidhlee/jscoin/README.md

 - Transaction Data: hashed from input, output, and amount
 - Wallet Key: public & private

+## Validating Transaction

+We have the following ingredient to validate the transaction:

+- Input address - public key of the sender is derived from the input
-Hash is recalculated at the time of verification to ensure the transaction is not tempered.
+- Hash - recalculated at the time of verification to ensure the transaction is not
+- Signature - signed with provided key and hashed transaction

+We'll validate mining reward as a valid transaction even though it doesn't have input address.

 ## References